← All varieties

 Tree

-Tree large, tall, very vigorous (Beach 1905; Hedrick 1922); a vigorous grower in nursery and orchard, very productive (Budd-Hansen 1914).
-Branches long, crooked; Beach describes them as moderately thick, while Hedrick describes them as thick.
-Form rather upright and dense, eventually becoming more open and outspreading (Beach 1905; Hedrick 1922).
-Hardy, and has the reputation of being very productive (Beach 1905); the trees have a high reputation for vigor and productiveness (Hedrick 1922).
-Twigs moderately long, rather slender, pubescent; fruit often borne on the ends of the twigs; internodes medium to long (Beach 1905).
-Bark very bright dark reddish-brown, somewhat mottled with thin, gray scarf-skin.
-Lenticels numerous, conspicuous, usually small but sometimes large, roundish or oblong, not raised.
-Buds medium to large, rather flat, appressed, somewhat acute or tending to obtuse, quite pubescent.
-Foliage rather dense; leaves medium to large, rather long (Beach 1905); leaves large, long (Hedrick 1922).
+Tree large, tall, very vigorous, a good grower (Beach; Hedrick; Budd-Hansen reports it as a vigorous grower in both nursery and orchard); hardy, and has the reputation of being very productive (Beach; Hedrick notes the trees have a high reputation for vigor and productiveness).
+Branches long, moderately thick (Beach) to thick (Hedrick), crooked.
+Form rather upright and dense, eventually becoming more open and outspreading (Beach; Hedrick).
+Twigs moderately long, rather slender, pubescent; fruit often borne on the ends of the twigs; internodes medium to long (Beach).
+Bark very bright dark reddish-brown, somewhat mottled with thin, gray scarf-skin (Beach).
+Lenticels numerous, conspicuous, usually small but sometimes large, roundish or oblong, not raised (Beach).
+Buds medium to large, rather flat, appressed, somewhat acute or tending to obtuse, quite pubescent (Beach).
+Foliage rather dense; leaves medium to large (Beach), large (Hedrick), rather long (Beach) to long (Hedrick).

 Fruit